Dan Fouts: Television

 When he announced his retirement, Fouts stated his desire to work as a commentator, starting with the 1988 season.
-He had briefly worked as a journalist during his career, when he covered Super Bowl XX for USA Today and a San Diego television station.
+He had briefly worked as a journalist during his career, when he covered Super Bowl XX for USA Today and the San Diego NBC television outlet.
 Fouts did an audition tape for CBS, working with Dick Stockton, and he officially joined the NFL on CBS team as an analyst in March of that year.
 Over the course of the next six seasons, he was primarily partnered with Verne Lundquist.
 CBS were outbid by Fox and lost their NFL coverage rights in 1994.
 Fouts then switched to the CBS-affiliated KPIX-TV in his hometown of San Francisco, where he worked as the sports director and a sports anchor.
 In 1997, Fouts returned to network television as an analyst, this time working college football games for ABC Sports alongside play-by-play man Brent Musburger.

 In 2000, Fouts moved into a commentary role on ABC's Monday Night Football, alongside anchor Al Michaels and comedian Dennis Miller.
 He had a three-year contract, but ABC dropped both Fouts and Miller from the show in 2002 after only two seasons.
 Fouts stayed with ABC, returning to college football and working alongside veteran announcer Keith Jackson.
 After Jackson's retirement from ABC in 2006, Fouts partnered with Tim Brant.

 ABC declined to renew the contracts of either Fouts or Brant in 2008.
 It was reported in USA Today later that year that Fouts was returning to CBS for NFL games, where he would work with a variety of play-by-play announcers including Don Criqui, Bill Macatee, and Dick Enberg.
 In 2009, he was moved to partner with Enberg as the number 3 broadcasting team for the NFL on CBS.
 Ian Eagle replaced Enberg as Fouts' partner the following season, and the new pair remained in the number three slot until 2014, when they were moved to the number two team behind Jim Nantz and Phil Simms (and later, Tony Romo).
 Eagle and Fouts were often called "The Bird and the Beard".
 While with CBS, Fouts covered Chargers preseason games carried throughout Southern California.

 In April 2020, CBS did not renew Fouts' contract.
-As of 2024, he still provides televised color commentary for Chargers preseason games alongside Ian Eagle’s son, Noah Eagle.
+As of 2026 he still provides televised color commentary for Chargers preseason games alongside Ian Eagle’s son, Noah Eagle.